OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 ### Certificate Distinguished Name Parsing

 Clause 3 of [Lightweight Directory Access Protocol (LDAP): String Representation of Distinguished Names][RFC4514] defines the mandatory OIDs whose AttributeType strings (descriptors) must be recognized by implementers.
-This mandatory list does not include several of the OIDs defined in [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards] nor is there a defined mechanism for Authorisation Servers to publish  information regarding the format that they would expect a Dynamic Client Registration request that includes a `tls_client_auth_subject_dn` to be presented in.
+This mandatory list does not include several of the OIDs defined in [Open Finance Brasil x.509 Certificate Standards][OFB-Cert-Standards] nor is there a defined mechanism for Authorisation Servers to publish  information regarding the format that they would expect a Dynamic Client Registration request that includes a `tls_client_auth_subject_dn` to be presented in.

-To address this ambiguity, the Authorization Server must accept only the AttributeTypes name strings (descriptors) defined in the last paragraph of clause 3 [RFC4514] in string format, it shall also accept in OID format, with their values in ASN.1, all the AttributeTypes defined in Distinguished Name [Open Banking Brasil x.509 Certificate Standards][OBB-Cert-Standards] or added by the Certificate Authority.
+To address this ambiguity, the Authorization Server must accept only the AttributeTypes name strings (descriptors) defined in the last paragraph of clause 3 [RFC4514] in string format, it shall also accept in OID format, with their values in ASN.1, all the AttributeTypes defined in Distinguished Name [Open Finance Brasil x.509 Certificate Standards][OFB-Cert-Standards] or added by the Certificate Authority.

 In case of non-compliance with these requirements, the Authorization Server shall reject the registration.